anesthetice/Beaulieu-Automation/README.md

 Scroll [int]           // Scrolls by the specified amount
 ```

+### Example Scripts

+#### Copy-Paste Script

-Here's a simple script that copies a line to the clipboard, prints it, then pastes it somewhere else:
+This script copies a selected line to the clipboard, prints it, then pastes it elsewhere:
 ```
 define RESOLUTION = 1920, 1080
 define DELAY_BETWEEN_ACTIONS = 200